 However, although waste recycling rates in NWE are impressive, business operators from the construction sector are still faced with challenges in placing their recycled products on the market.
 This is primarily due to the fact that there is still no niche market for concrete products made from the recycled materials.
 The lack of a niche market is accompanied by the lack of a clear-cut legislative framework in certain NWE states and inability to make precise cost estimations reflecting both social and economic costs of the production.

 To make the most out of the available resources, SeRaMCo aims to replace primary raw materials with the high-quality materials recycled from CDW, e.g. concrete, bricks, tiles and ceramics (CBTC), in production of the cement and concrete products for use in NWE.
 To attain this goal, the project will:

-SeRaMCo’s expected outputs are cement and CPPs from 100% recycled aggregates, comparable to conventional products both in terms of costs and quality, and ready for commercialization in NWE.
+SeRaMCo’s expected outputs are cement and CPPs from up to 100% recycled aggregates, comparable to conventional products both in terms of costs and quality, and ready for commercialization in NWE.

 Prior to rolling-out across NWE and Europe as a whole, SeRaMCo will test its end-products in 3 pilot areas, namely City of Seraing (Belgium), City of Saarlouis (Germany) and Region of Moseille (France).
 Following the testing phase, previously developed business models, supporting the supply chain of the new market niche and establishing ecosystem with stakeholders active in the field, will be put in place.

 110 Sart d'Avette

 46 Rappenauer Str.

 TRADECOWALL SCRL - Traitement des Déchets de Construction en Wallonie